Month 10, Week 1

 - Your baby’s attention span is increasing.
 He used to move from one toy to the next in a matter of seconds, but now he can focus on the same object for longer periods.

 - He’s beginning to use objects correctly.
-He imitates the way you drink from a bottle, dial a phone, and brush his hair.
+He imitates the way you drink from a bottle, use a phone, and brush his hair.
 He is starting to understand that each object has its own function.

 - He may start to point at objects.
 When something catches his interest, he wants to make sure that you’re looking at it too.
+Reinforce his understanding by saying, "That's a cup," etc.

 You might wonder about: